Microsoft 365 Change Management Framework: Enterprise Guide

 Communication Plan Templates

-A structured communication plan ensures the right messages reach the right audiences at the right time.
-EPC Group provides pre-built templates for each phase of the transformation that organizations can customize to their culture and brand.
+A structured communication plan helps ensure that the right messages reach the right audiences at the right time.

 Communication Cadence by Phase